mars0i/forage/README.md

 # forage
-Random foraging models in Clojure, with some help from MASON.
+Random foraging models in Clojure, with help from bits of the MASON ABM library.

 Work in progress.